Wonder for All: Oregon’s Public Lands

 Three Sisters Wilderness

 Just west of Bend lies a landscape replete with classic Cascade scenery.
-A vast subalpine forest of fir, pine and hemlock breaks for sparking lakes and jagged lava flows.
+A vast subalpine forest of fir, pine and hemlock breaks for sparkling lakes and jagged lava flows.
 Clear streams laugh and splash their way through meadows colored in spring by the bright bloom of alpine wildflowers.

 Above treeline, the creators of this geography make their presence known: the Three Sisters (North, Middle, and South) and Broken Top.
 These four volcanic peaks lie within the Three Sisters Wilderness and hold seventeen glaciers – the largest concentration of glaciers this far south in the United States.
 Throw in Mt.
 Bachelor, just outside the wilderness area, and the wonder is inescapable.